-No. You and your employer are required legally to report to the WCB all injuries that need medical attention even if you don't miss any time from work.
+No. You and your employer are legally required to report to the WCB all injuries that need medical attention even if you don't miss any time from work.
 Any agreement to not report an injury is illegal.

-Care providers are also required to report every work injury they treat to the WCB.
+Care providers are also required to report to the WCB every work injury they treat.